-- Week 1: Introduction to Population Geography
+June 27: Semester starts.
+Make sure you sign on asap since I will need to submit verification of attendance.
+If you are registered prior to the beginning of the course but are late starting folder 1, I will still deduct late points.
+It is essential that you begin to work as soon as the semester starts.
+Only those who register late will potentially be eligible for waiving late points on folder 1, depending on when they add the course.

-- Week 2: Structure of the Population
+Folder 1: Introduction to Popu lation (Geography ,

-- Week 3: Population Growth Through Time
+Structure of the Population Folder 2:

-- Week 4: Population Projections
+Population Growth Through Time Folder 3:

-- Week 5: Changing Death Rates
+Population Projections Folder 4: Changing Death Rates Folder 5: Fertility/Life expectancy Folder 6:

-- Week 6: Fertility/Life expectancy
+Folder 7: Midterm

-- Week 7: Midterm
+Folder 8: Intro to Migration Folder 9: Migration Theories

-- Week 8: Intro to Migration
+Immigration to the US: The Early Years Folder 10: Immigration to the US: Territorial Expansion Folder 11: Immigration to the US: Reactions to "The Other" Folder 12:

-- Week 9: Migration Theories
+Folder 13: Immigration to the US: Immigration Reform

-- Week 10: Immigration to the US: The Early Years
+Immigration to the US: Refugees, Political Asylees, and DACA Folder 14:

-- Immigration to the US: Territorial Expansion Week 11: - Week 12: Immigration to the US: Reactions to "The Other" - Immigration to the US: Immigration Reform Week 13: - Immigration to the US: Refugees, Political Asylees, and DACA Week 14: - Week 15: - Final Project Wikis go live Monday May 16th 5 pm Final exam available for completion between May 18th and May 24th Week 15:
+Folder 15: Final exam available for completion between August 13-15